|1270 Thai Classical Dance|

 The present Thai classical dance (natasin) probably developed during the Ayutthaya period (1350-1767), although very little is known about the process.
-The possible origins of Thai dance may be found in the Khmer tradition as depicted in the dance images in the Khmer reliefs of Angkor and the Khmer-related reliefs of the Phimai temple in eastern Thailand.
+Its possible origins may be found in the Khmer tradition as depicted in the Khmer reliefs of Angkor and the Khmer-related reliefs of the Phimai temple.
 One possible transmission route for this clearly Indian-influenced dance technique could also have been South Thailand with its connections with Sri Lanka and the Srivijaya Empire.
-There may also be the possibility that the dance tradition was brought from India direct to the regions of Thailand by Indian Brahman gurus.
+There may also be the possibility that the tradition was brought from India by Indian Brahman gurus.

 About the stamps

 On the postcard 1270

 The two se-tenant stamps form the series 500th Anniversary of Thailand-Portugal Diplomatic Relations, a joint issues Thailand-Portugal designed by Mayuree Narknisorn (Thailand Post Co., Ltd.) and Calos Barahona Possollo (CTT - Correios De Portugal), and issued on July 20, 2011.
 It is well known that Portugal was the first Western nation which came into contact with Thailand (and probably the one who has earned most from this relationship).
 The two pairs of se-tenent designs illustrate:

 • the arrival of Nau, the Portugese ship to Ayutthaya - It's on the postcard 1270

 • the historic scene of contact - It's on the postcard 1270

 The last stamp is part of the series Rhynchostylis Orchid, issued on August 5, 2010.
 All four stamps are the same face value, 3 THB.